-QUICK FACTS

-- The official name of the tribe, as noted in the Nation's constitution, is the Muscogee (Creek) Nation.
-Creek, when used with Muscogee, appears in parenthesis because it is, essentially, a pseudonym or alias.
+QUICK FACTS The official name of the tribe, as noted in the Nation's constitution, is the Muscogee (Creek) Nation.
+Creek, when used with Muscogee, appears in parenthesis because it is a pseudonym coined by the British in the late 1600s.
+2 LANGUAGES spoken: Mvskoke (mə SKŌ gē), Euchee, English The federal government FORCIBLY REMOVED the Muscogee people from their ancestral lands in Georgia and Alabama to Indian Territory, I.T. (now Oklahoma), as a directive of the Indian Removal Act of 1830.

-- Languages spoken:

-Mvskoke (me SKŌ gē), Euchee, English

-- The federal government FORCIBLY REMOVED the Muscogee people

-from their ancestral lands in Georgia and

-Alabama to Indian Territory (Oklahoma) as a

-directive of the Indian Removal Act of 1830.

 Removal was complete in 1837.

-- Prior to removal, the Nation was not one tribe but a loose confederation of several "tribal towns" all with political autonomy and individual land holdings.
-Each tribal town descended from one of four mother towns...

-Abika, Coosa, Coweta, Tuckabutche. - Third largest tribe in Oklahoma and fourth in the U.S, with 100,700+ enrolled citizens.
-Numbers change daily. - The city of TULSA was originally TALLAHASSEE.
-It is a Muscogee word meaning "Old Town."
-Tallahassee changed to Talasi, then Tulsey, and finally Tulsa. - CITIZENSHIP requirements: Applicant must be a lineal descendant of a Muscogee (Creek) Indian by blood whose name appears on the final Dawes Rolls as provided by the act of April 26, 1906, and is not an enrolled member of another tribe, nation, or pueblo... - Enrolled citizens hold DUALCITIZENSHIP: tribal and federal (or foreign country).

-- Citizens pay state and federal taxes along with TRIBAL TAX if choosing to register a vehicle(s) with the tribe.
-Similar to state and federal elections, citizens 18 and over are eligible to register and vote in tribal elections. - The reservation consists of 11 counties in east central Oklahoma.
-The area is further divided into 8 districts: Creek, Tulsa, Wagoner, Okfuskee, Okmulgee, Muskogee, Tukvpvtce, and Mcintosh. - The Muscogee (Creek) Nation government, Okmulgee being the capital and the seat of the government, consists of 3 branches.

-Executive Branch: Chief and Second Chief

-Executive Branch: Chief and Second Chief Legislative Branch: National Council consisting of 16 representatives Judicial: District and Supreme Courts

-- The Nation maintains a \$200 MILLION operating budget, has more than 4,000 employees, and provides vital services to its citizens such as health care, housing and education assistance, job training and placement, social services and operates many other programs including culture and language preservation. - The Nation's nine casinos collectively paid \$13.4 MILLION in exclusivity fees to the state of Oklahoma via the Oklahoma State-Tribal Gaming Act, according to the Oklahoma Gaming Compliance Unit Annual Report FY 2022, compiled by the Oklahoma Office of Management & Enterprise Services.
+Prior to removal, the Nation was not one tribe but a loose confederation of several "tribal towns" all with political autonomy and individual land holdings.
+Each tribal town descended from one of four mother towns...Arbeka, Coosa, Coweta, Tuckabutche.
+Third largest tribe in Oklahoma and fourth in the U.S, with 100,700+ enrolled citizens.
+Numbers change daily.
+5 The city of TULSA was originally TALLAHASSEE.
+It is a Muscogee word translated as "Old Town."
+Tallahassee changed to Talasi, then TULSEY TOWN, or TVLSE in Muscogee, and ultimately Tulsa.
+CITIZENSHIP requirements: Applicant must be a lineal descendant of a Muscogee (Creek) Indian by blood whose name appears on the final Dawes Rolls as provided by the act of April 26, 1906, and is not an enrolled member of another tribe, nation, or pueblo...
+Enrolled citizens hold DUAL CITIZENSHIP: tribal and federal (or foreign country).
+Citizens pay state and federal taxes along with TRIBAL TAX if choosing to register a vehicle(s) with the tribe.
+Similar to state and federal elections, citizens 18 and over are eligible to register and VOTE in tribal elections.
+The reservation consists of 11 counties in east central Oklahoma.
+The area is further divided into 8 districts for election purposes: Creek, Tulsa, Wagoner, Okfuskee, Okmulgee, Muskogee, Tukvpvtce, and Mcintosh.
+The Muscogee (Creek) Nation government, Okmulgee being the capital and the seat of the government, consists of 3 branches.
+Executive Branch: Chief and Second Chief Legislative Branch: National Council consisting of 16 representatives Judicial: District and Supreme Courts The Nation maintains a \$200 MILLION operating budget, has more than 4,000 employees, and provides vital services to its citizens such as health care, housing and education assistance, job training and placement, social services, and operates many other programs including culture and language preservation.
+3 2024 marks the 100th year of U.S. citizenship for ALL Native Americans.
+June 2, 1924, Congress enacts the Indian Citizenship Act, which grants U.S. citizenship to all non-citizen Native Americans born in the U.S. (1831 is the earliest recorded date of Native people becoming U.S. citizens.)
+The first peoples of this country, are the last to receive citizenship.
+MuscogeeNation.com CREEKNATIONCASINODUCKCREEK.COM Alour Elometoun Gasino!

-MuscogeeNation.com
+Creek nation Connect YOUR CONNECTION TO BETTER REWARDS